chkwon/PATHSolver.jl/README.md

 myjac(x) = M
 z, f = solveMCP(myfunc, myjac, lb, ub)
 ```
-When the Jacobian function is not supplied, it uses the automatic differentiation functinality of [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).
+When the Jacobian function is not supplied, it uses the automatic differentiation functionality of [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).

 The result is:
 ```